eilefsen/skyscraper/docs/CONFIGINI.md

 !!! note

-	Currently only applies to screenscraper.
+     Only applies to screenscraper queries.

-Default value: `false`
+Default value: unset
 Allowed in sections: `[main]`, `[<PLATFORM>]`

 ---